Zelenskyy calls his Oval Office spat with Trump 'regrettable' and says he's ready to work for peace

 A White House official said the U.S. was “pausing and reviewing” its aid to “ensure that it is contributing to a solution.”
 The order will remain in effect until Trump determines that Ukraine has demonstrated a commitment to peace negotiations, said the official, who spoke on condition of anonymity to discuss the assistance.

 The pause in U.S. aid isn't expected to have an immediate impact on the battlefield.
-Ukrainian forces have slowed Russian advances along the roughly 1,000-kilometer (600-mile) front line, especially in the fiercely contested Donetsk region some 700 kilometers (400 miles) east of Kyiv.
+Ukrainian forces have slowed Russian advances along the 1,000-kilometer (600-mile) front line, especially in the fiercely contested Donetsk region in the east.
 The Russian onslaught has been costly in troops and armor but hasn't brought a strategically significant breakthrough for the Kremlin.

 Ukraine needs help to fight Russia